Contact process with viral load: Discussion

 We have introduced two multi-type contact processes, where the first process, the CPVL, models a population of individuals, each of which has an internal viral load that determines the infectivity and the ability to recover of an individual.
 On the other hand, CPLI describes a population where all individuals are infected and can never truly recover, but there are only occasional outbreaks of the infection.

 There is a large body of literature of various variants of multi-type contact processes with state-dependent rates, which study the impact on the survival probability or other aspects of the process.
-See, for example, \cite{krone1999stage}, \cite{deshayes2014contact}, \cite{blath2023switching} and \cite{belhadji2024aysmptomatic}.
-This research direction has been going on for quite some time and is to this day still fairly active.
+This research direction has been ongoing for quite some time and is to this day still fairly active.
+See, for example, \cite{krone1999stage}, \cite{blath2023switching} and \cite{belhadji2024aysmptomatic}.
+One variant which bears resemblance to our processes, is the contact process with ageing introduced by Deshayes~\cite{deshayes2014contact}.
+In that paper the author studied the asymptotic limiting shape of the infection region.
+In this variant, when a healthy individual is infected, it is assigned an age of $1$, which increases by one at a constant rate.
+Then, individuals with age $i$ infect their neighbours with rate $\lambda_i$ and they recover with rate $1$, where $(\lambda_i)_{i\geq 0}$ is assumed to be uniformly bounded.
+Since the $\lambda_i$ are uniformly bounded, unlike in our models, both recovery and infection times will always have exponential tails.
+It would be interesting to compare the CPVL with a contact process with ageing, where infections and recoveries are age-dependent with respect to unbounded sequences $(\lambda_i)_{i\geq 0}$ and $(r_i)_{i\geq 0}$.

-As we highlighted before, the CPVL allows one to model recovery times whose distribution does not only have exponential tails, but also includes power-law distributions with an exponent $a$.
-One approach to incorporate non-exponential recovery times is by introducing a suitable static random environment affecting the recovery rate.
+As we highlighted previously, the CPVL allows for modelling recovery times whose distribution includes not only exponential tails but also power-law distributions with an exponent $a$.
+One approach to incorporate non-exponential recovery times is by introducing a suitable static random environment affecting the recovery rates.
 See, for example, Bramson, Durrett and Schonmann~\cite{Bramson1991enviroment} or Newman and Volchan~\cite{Newman1996persistent}.